pitworker/portfolio/readme.md

 ## License

 This repository uses a mixed license.
+Licenses are assigned to different parts of the project as follows:

-Most of the source code[^1] is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
-The content and visual design choices[^2] are licensed under the [Creative Commons Attribution NonCommercial ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-The typefaces[^3] retain their original [SIL Open Font License 1.1](https://scripts.sil.org/cms/scripts/page.php?item_id=OFL_web).
-Any linked or embedded content (such as YouTube and Vimeo videos) retains its original license and falls outside of the licensing of this project. **All content** (images, text, videos, etc) related to collaborative and professional projects[^4] falls outside this licensing, and, unless otherwise stated, **full copyright** is maintained by myself and my collaborators, and/or any clients or employers.
+1. Most of the source code[^1] is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+2. The content and visual design choices[^2] are licensed under the [Creative Commons Attribution NonCommercial ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+3. The typefaces[^3] retain their original [SIL Open Font License 1.1](https://scripts.sil.org/cms/scripts/page.php?item_id=OFL_web).
+4. Any linked or embedded content (such as YouTube and Vimeo videos) retains its original license and falls outside of the licensing of this project.
+5. **All content** (images, text, videos, etc) related to collaborative and professional projects[^4] falls outside this licensing, and, unless otherwise stated, **full copyright** is maintained by myself and my collaborators, and/or any clients or employers.

 [^1]: "Source code" is defined here as all HTML, Markdown outside of the `./public/content/` directory, NodeJS and React configuration files, and JavaScript code exclusive of any embedded titles, headers, body text, or captions within the page layouts in the `./src/pages/` directory.